scottpetrovic/krita-org-hugo/content/en/posts/2019/interview-with-haris-mujkic.md

 ![](images/ShibuyaCrossing-800.jpg)

-Definitely my most recent photo study, “Shibuya Crossing”.
+Definitely my most recent photo study, "Shibuya Crossing".
 It is one of the most challenging pieces I’ve done so far, both in the amount of details and how much I’ve learned about painting figures in a relation to space and light.

 ### What techniques and brushes did you use in it?